e-Commerce Ascension Series: Fundamental Features (III)

 - Communication gateways integrations that automate communication with the clients by setting up automated messages for order confirmation, newsletter promotions, and transactional messages such as invoices;

-- Shipping integrations, create a channel of communication between business and your shipping partners, saving you time by connecting your orders to the transporters, and notifying them in real-time about upcoming packages.
+- Shipping integrations create a communication channel between your business and your shipping partners.
+They save you time by connecting your orders to the transporters and notifying them in real-time about upcoming packages.

 Nevertheless, you should always consult with your tech partners before deciding what features best fit your needs.
 I hope you now have a better understanding of what features are fundamental to an e-Commerce website.